Course Outline

 f) Is a high-contrast version of a website necessary?

-g) Audio description and digital accessibility
+g) Audio descriptions and digital accessibility

-h) Digital accessibility and social media platforms
+h) Digital accessibility and social media portals

 i) How to ensure digital accessibility in contracts and public procurement?